energywebfoundation/authority-node/README.md

 ## 5. Register

-After the installation please send the public key address of the installed wallet and enode address to EWF members to register the node as an authority in the network.
+After the installation please send the public key address of the installed wallet and enode address to members of the EWF ramp-up-team to register the node as an authority in the network.

 The `enode` address is printed by parity in the logs on the first time it starts.
 To access it run `docker ps`, note down the `CONTAINER ID` of the parity process and then grep the address.
 Bellow is an example of the outputs.
 ```